£275,000

 With only 7 properties currently for sale in Angle, the market is relatively tight.
 Properties that present well and are competitively priced tend to attract strong interest from buyers seeking entry to this coastal village.
 Consider investing in professional photography and ensuring your property is presented to its best advantage.
 The village's position between East Angle Bay and West Angle Bay, with its dramatic coastal scenery, makes visual presentation particularly important for attracting out-of-area buyers.

-Four-bedroom properties currently average £449,950 with just one listing, indicating limited supply at this level.
+---PASSAGE 9--- Four-bedroom properties currently average £439,975 with two listings, indicating limited supply at this level.
 These family-sized homes attract buyers seeking more space, often with gardens and parking suitable for permanent residence rather than holiday use.
 The premium segment shows a five-bedroom property at £875,000 and a substantial seven-bedroom home at £1,500,000, both representing the top end of the Angle market.
 These larger properties appeal to affluent buyers seeking the village lifestyle, often with additional features such as sea views, large gardens, or development potential.
 The 19th-century houses with their distinctive flat parapets are particularly sought after by buyers looking for characterful period homes.

 For sellers, the bedroom count has direct implications for pricing strategy and agent selection.
 Properties with three bedrooms benefit from strong buyer demand and represent the most liquid segment of the market.
 Larger properties, while commanding higher absolute prices, may take longer to sell due to the smaller pool of buyers able to afford premium prices.
 Working with an agent who understands these dynamics can help you price appropriately and market your property to the right buyer profile.
 The village's conservation area status means older properties may require additional consideration for buyers concerned about preservation requirements.